Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: The Framework for the General Analysis

-\begin{pfof}{Theorem \ref{thm:main-SACD}} By Lemma~\ref{lem::ApAmProg}, if $r \le \frac 1{144}$, the conditions for applying Theorem~\ref{thm:meta-new::re} hold (see the choice of parameter values below).
-As $A^-(T+1) = 0$, we conclude that $F(x^{T+1}) \le H(T+1)$; this inequality also holds in expectation, thus we are done.
+By Lemma~\ref{lem::ApAmProg}, if $r \le \frac 1{225}$, the conditions for applying Theorem~\ref{thm:meta-new::re} hold: (c) holds by construction; this implies that (b) holds as the RHS of (c) is non-negative; finally, as $\Am(T+1) = 0$, $H(T+1) \ge 0$, and together with (b) this implies (a).
+As $A^-(T+1) = 0$, we conclude that $\expect{F(x^{T+1})} \le H(T+1)$; this inequality also holds in expectation, thus we are done.